linxihui/NNLM/README.md

 The function `nnls` in R package [`nnls`](https://cran.r-project.org/web/packages/nnls/index.html) implemented Lawson-Hanson algorithm in Fortran for the above NNLS problem.
-However he Lawson-Hanson algorithm is slow to be embedded to solve other problems like NMF.
+However the Lawson-Hanson algorithm is too slow to be embedded to solve other problems like NMF.
-The `nnls` function in our package is implemented in C++, using a coordinate-wise descent algorithm, which has been shown to be much faster.  `nnmf` is an non-negative matrix factorization solver using alternating NNLS and Brunet's multiplicative updates, which are all implemented in C++ too.
-Due to the fast `nnls`, this functions is way more fast than the standard R package [`NMF`](https://cran.r-project.org/web/packages/NMF/index.html).
+The `nnls` function in this package is implemented in C++, using a coordinate-wise descent algorithm, which has been shown to be much faster.  `nnmf` is a non-negative matrix factorization solver using alternating NNLS and Brunet's multiplicative updates, which are both implemented in C++ too.
+Due to the fast `nnls`, `nnmf` is way faster than the standard R package [`NMF`](https://cran.r-project.org/web/packages/NMF/index.html).
 Thus `NNLM` is a package more suitable for larger data sets and bigger hidden features (rank).
-In addition. `nnls` and `nnmf` are both parallelled via openMP for even better performance.
+In addition. `nnls` is parallelled via openMP for even better performance.

 # Install